brisa-build/brisa/README.md

 ### Next.js

-Brisa's architecture is very much inspired by Next.js pages directory, the way of defining middleware, layout, etc, we have also expanded its model to define websockets and web components.
+Brisa's architecture is very much inspired by Next.js pages directory, the way of defining pages, middleware, layout, etc, we have also expanded its model to define websockets and web components.

 Although we like more how pages structures the files, also Next.js inspired us to use server components by default and server actions.